 Problem: Any Seafood, Any Time

-The demand for “any seafood, any time,” built rapidly over the past century.
+The demand for “any seafood, any time,” built rapidly over the past two centuries.
 Means of preserving and transporting fresh and processed fish to distant markets grew while the recipients went unaware of the ecological consequences.
-This gave rise to fleets of industrial scale fishing boats and gear that can roam the world’s oceans in search of new populations of fish.
-But all that has occurred at the expense of the web of sealife, and the quality of seafood on our plates.
+This gave rise to fleets of industrial scale fishing boats that can roam the ocean in search of new populations of fish.
+But all that has occurred at the expense of the web of sealife, health of coastal communities everywhere, and the quality of seafood on our plates.

-Out-paced, out-spent and out-marketed, small community-based fishing operations suffered, and, as this growth took hold, fishery after fishery collapsed.
+Out-paced, out-spent and out-marketed, small and medium-scale community-based fishing operations have suffered, and, as this growth took hold, fishery after fishery collapsed.